This chapter describes how to perform setup and configuration tasks. This chapter contains the following topics:

 RMAN> SHOW SNAPSHOT CONTROLFILE NAME; CONFIGURE SNAPSHOT CONTROLFILE NAME TO '/oracle/oradata/trgt/snap_trgt.ctl';

-' command to change the name of the snapshot control file.
-Subsequent snapshot control files that RMAN creates use the specified file name.
+' command to change the name and path of the snapshot control file.
+Subsequent snapshot control files that RMAN creates use the specified name and path.

 CONFIGURE SNAPSHOT CONTROLFILE NAME TO '/oracle/oradata/trgt/snap_trgt.ctl';